A group of peer mentors stand for a group photo on the steps of a campus building

 Who are Peer Mentors?

-Peer Mentors are student leaders and paraprofessional staff members in the Office of Multicultural Development.
-They are upper-class undergraduates with a minimum of 2.75 GPA, and who have demonstrated the ability to relate well with first year students from varied ethnic, social, and cultural backgrounds.
-They also possess good interpersonal and time management skills.
-Peer Mentors are committed to an affirming environment that facilitates, through the mentoring relationship, the success of student mentees.
+Peer Mentors serve as student leaders and paraprofessional staff members within the Office of Multicultural Development.
+These upper-class undergraduates maintain a minimum GPA of 2.75 and exhibit the capability to connect effectively with first-year students from diverse backgrounds.
+Possessing strong interpersonal and time management skills, Peer Mentors are dedicated to fostering an affirming environment that, through mentoring relationships, contributes to the success of their student mentees.